Applicants, bosses both blamed as jobs go unfilled

-It's a situation that's leading small business owners wading through piles of resumes to an unhappy conclusion: The job applicant pool is full of unskilled, unreliable slackers.
+It's a situation that makes small business owners wonder as they wade through piles of resumes, are many job applicants unskilled, unreliable slackers?
 Many of the complaints are about younger workers, but human resources consultants say it's an issue across the age spectrum and pay scale.
 But the problem isn't just a flippant attitude on the part of job applicants.
 Employers have contributed to a change in job search etiquette.

 Brian Schutt is one of the frustrated bosses.
 His company, Homesense Heating, got about 300 applications for an administrative position, and the office manager interviewed 25 candidates.
 Schutt expected to meet with a dozen people in the second round of interviews, but only one showed up.
 Younger applicants in particular seem to have a different work ethic, says Schutt, whose company is in Indianapolis.

 "They just want to play and have fun and smoke," Schutt says.
 "I've gotten a very cynical view of what I've seen of folks under 25 that we've tried to bring on board."

 The lackadaisical attitude of some applicants compounds a difficulty finding skilled employees that owners have reported for several years.
 In a 2013 survey of 1,200 local employers by St. Louis Community College, 56 percent cited applicants' poor worth ethic as a problem.
 In a survey last year by the nonprofit Seattle Jobs Initiative, nearly 35 percent of employers said most applicants for entry-level positions weren't reliable.